soferdani/soferdani/README.md

-## Im a full stack developer, dog lover and a surfer.
+## Im a Junior full stack developer, dog lover and a surfer.

-- 🔭 I’m currently working on creating cool front end portfolio
-- 💬 Ask me about educate dogs, surfing and development
-- 👯 I’m looking to contribute to a cool open source project as a react front end developer.

 <details>